 Improving performance is good for conversions

-Once a user accesses a website, performance greatly affects their behavior, influencing them in a positive or negative way.
+Once a user accesses a website, performance greatly affects their behaviour, influencing them positively or negatively.

 According to a survey of more than 700 consumers, nearly 70% of users said that the performance of the website they were browsing affected their likelihood of purchasing or returning to the website.

-In fact, how many times have we found ourselves on a site, perhaps to purchase a product.
+In fact, how many times have we found ourselves on a site, perhaps to purchase a product?
 Well, if the site is slow it also gives us a feeling of inadequacy and above all of unreliability.
-And so in addition to leaving it because it can actually be frustrating to navigate, a user also abandons a site because they think it is unsafe.
-In essence it is a question of image, if the site works well, is fast and responsive, the user feels safer and more at ease.
+As a result, a user abandons a site not only because it is difficult to navigate, but also because they believe it is unsafe.
+In essence, it is a matter of image; if the website functions properly, is fast, and responsive, the user feels safer and more at ease.

 The speed of a site, as you can see, is a really important factor for the user experience.
 In fact, this element comes before a good user experience or a good structure.